 A utility that can be used to back up a project or database.
-In the context of database partitioning, it generates a data partition package containing all the data and external files associated with a data partition.
 The package can be created as a collection of files in a single directory or as a single file, ready for transfer to the destination site.

 file attachment attribute